 PhD Candidates

-• Kyle A. Gavulic was born in Flint, MI and raised in the small neighboring town of Goodrich.
+- Kyle A. Gavulic was born in Flint, MI and raised in the small neighboring town of Goodrich.
 He holds a Bachelor of Arts in French and in Medicine, Health, and Society with a concentration in health economies and policies from Vanderbilt University.
 Prior to affiliating with Yale, Kyle served as a Health Policy Services Analyst in the Department of Health Policy in the Vanderbilt University School of Medicine.
 In this capacity, he conducted quantitative health services research under the supervision of Dr. Stacie Dusetzina, focusing on high-cost prescription drugs and the Food and Drug Administration’s accelerated approval pathway.
 Kyle was also a teaching and research assistant to Dr. Melinda Buntin.
 From July 2020 to May 2022, Kyle also served as Editorial Intern of JAMA Health Forum.
-Kyle is now a MD-PhD candidate pursuing a PhD in the Department of Health Policy and Management in the Yale School of Public Health.
+Kyle is now a MD-PhD candidate pursuing a PhD in the Department of Health Policy and Management in the Yale School of Public Health and a student fellow at the Solomon Center for Health Law and Policy at the Yale Law School.
 His research interests include access to health care including high-cost prescription medications, Medicaid policy, LGBTQ health, financial burden of health care spending, non-medical determinants of health, comparative health systems, and diversity of the physician workforce.
 His research in LGBTQ health disparities with Dr. Gilbert Gonzales and in U.S. prescription drug policy with Dr. Stacie Dusetzina has led to publications in the American Journal of Public Health, JAMA Internal Medicine, JAMA Health Forum, Journal of Adolescent Health, and Medical Care Research and Review.
 Kyle also has interest in medical education with a special focus on equity.
 Since July 2022, he has led a working group to implement new clinical skills curriculum on caring for transgender and gender diverse patients at Yale School of Medicine.
 He is Co-Chair of the Curriculum Working Group on the Dean's Advisory Council on LGBTQI+ Affairs.
 He previously served as co-leader of Yale School of Medicine's Chapter of the American Medical Student Association (AMSA) and has been a mentor to students applying to MD/PhD programs via the Program to Advance Training in Health & Sciences (PATHS).